-The country has balanced portfolio of energy generation facilities including, nuclear, hydro, coal and gas fired plants.
-According to studies conducted by Romanian Ministry of Economy, Trade and Business Environment, Romania will need additional 20 GW electricity generation capacity by 2035 in order to meet the increasing demand for electricity, to de-carbonize its electricity sector and to replace aging power generation facilities.
+The country has a balanced portfolio of energy generation facilities including, nuclear, hydro, coal and gas-fired plants.
+According to studies conducted by Romanian Ministry of Economy, Trade and Business Environment, Romania will need additional 20 GW electricity generation capacity by 2035 in order to meet the increasing demand for electricity, to de-carbonize its electricity sector and to replace ageing power generation facilities.
 Renewable energies are one logical option for this de-carbonization.
-Remarkable development of the wind sector in Romania in the past 3 years proved that this is possible.
-Now it is turn of solar sector to follow.
+The remarkable development of the wind sector in Romania in the past 3 years proved that this is possible.
+Now it is the turn of the solar sector to follow.

-The primary objective of Romania is to ensure compliance with the mandatory renewable energy target of Directive 2009/28/EC on the promotion of the use of energy from renewable sources by 2020.
-The country made crucial steps to reach renewable energy targets for 2020 set by its government in 2007, and at national level the Romanian energy strategy for the period of 2007-2020, as approved by the Government Decision № 1069/2007 establishes the level of national targets concerning the shares of electricity generated from renewable energy sources in the final consumption of electricity renewable energy generation.
+Romania's primary objective is to ensure compliance with the mandatory renewable energy target of Directive 2009/28/EC on the promotion of the use of energy from renewable sources by 2020.
+The country made crucial steps to reach renewable energy targets for 2020 set by its government in 2007, and at the national level, the Romanian energy strategy for the period of 2007-2020, as approved by the Government Decision № 1069/2007 establishes the level of national targets concerning the shares of electricity generated from renewable energy sources in the final consumption of electricity renewable energy generation.

-However according to the recent overcompensation report published at the end of March 2013 by ANRE, it is suggested the number of green certificates per MWh for electricity produced from solar power plants from will be reduced from six to three.
-A new draft Emergency Government Ordinance (EGO) for the amendment of Law 220/2008 was published in 2 April 2013.
-This draft proposes granting a certain number of GCs between to be differed for project commissioned from 01.07.2013 – 31.12.2016 (1 GC/MWh for wind and hydro, 2GCs/MWh for solar PV).
+However, according to the recent overcompensation report published at the end of March 2013 by ANRE, the number of green certificates per MWh for electricity produced from solar power plants will be reduced from six to three.
+A new draft Emergency Government Ordinance (EGO) for the amendment of Law 220/2008 was published on 2 April 2013.
+This draft proposes granting a certain number of GCs between to have differed for projects commissioned from 01.07.2013 – 31.12.2016 (1 GC/MWh for wind and hydro, 2GCs/MWh for solar PV).
 Such GCs shall be recovered on stages starting with 1 Jan 2017 for solar PV/hydro projects and 1 Jan 2018 for wind projects.
-These steps of Romanian government warns that emergent cut in suport for photovoltaic projects should not be excluded.
+These steps of Romanian government warns that emergent cut in support for photovoltaic projects should not be excluded.

 Our forecast for Romanian Photovoltaic Market is moderate positive.
 We expect market drivers by the end of 2013 to be large scale projects above 1 MWp capacity, including rooftop and industrial installations.
 More information about this promising market you may read here: Romania Photovoltaic Market: Outlook 2013 - 2018